wp-plugins/formidable/readme.txt

 * Added the option to add a class to an input.
 In the customizable HTML, change [input] to [input class="your_class_here"]
 * Added "inline" option to label position options to have a label to the left without the width restriction
 * Switched the "action" parameter to "frm_action" to prevent conflicts.
 If no "frm_action" value is present, "action" will still be used
+* Updated templates with new styling classes
+* Added Polish translation
 * PRO: Added option to use a separate value for the radio, checkbox, and select choices
 * PRO: Added option to use dynamic default values for radio, checkbox, dropdown, and user ID fields
 * PRO: Added option to use Google charts and automatically fall back to them on mobile devices [frm-graph id=x type=bar google=1]